Shaolin (film)

-Shaolin is a 2011 martial arts wuxia film directed by Benny Chan.
-A Hong Kong-Chinese co-production, it stars Andy Lau, Nicholas Tse, Fan Bingbing, Wu Jing, Yu Shaoqun, Xing Yu with a special appearance by Jackie Chan.
-The film's story is about a ruthless warlord who seeks refuge and redemption at Shaolin Temple after his second-in-command betrays him.
-Shaolin was also released in Mandarin and Cantonese languages and was a commercial success.
-It is a remake of the 1982 film Shaolin Temple starring Jet Li.
+Shaolin is a 2011 Hong Kong–Chinese martial arts film directed by Benny Chan, starring Andy Lau, Nicholas Tse, Jackie Chan, Fan Bingbing, Wu Jing, Yu Shaoqun and Xing Yu.
+Set in early 20th-century China, the film is about a ruthless warlord who seeks refuge and redemption at Shaolin Temple after his second-in-command betrays him.
+Shaolin was also released in both Mandarin and Cantonese and was a commercial success.
+It is a loose remake of the 1982 film Shaolin Temple, which starred Jet Li, but in a different historical setting.